 And remember with babies there are lots of phases – they flow in and then they flow out.
 It’s not forever, just for now.

-Did you see our blog on PTSD triggers in every day life.
+Our blog on PTSD triggers in every day life.